mentoring-acn/ObjectOrientedIntroductionI/README.md

 Working with Classes and Interfaces in Java 11 (Pluralsight): https://app.pluralsight.com/library/courses/working-classes-interfaces-java/table-of-contents

-Prerequisites:
+##Prerequisites:
-1. Download and install JDK 17 (at a minimum) from this link: https://www.oracle.com/java/technologies/downloads/
+####1.
+Download and install JDK 17 (at a minimum) from this link: https://www.oracle.com/java/technologies/downloads/
-2. Download and install Spring Tool Suite for Eclipse from this link: https://spring.io/tools
+####2.
+Download and install Spring Tool Suite for Eclipse from this link: https://spring.io/tools
-3. Download and install Git from this link: https://git-scm.com/downloads
+####3.
+Download and install Git from this link: https://git-scm.com/downloads

-Completing this lab:
+##Completing this lab:
-1. Clone this Git repository locally
+####1.
+Clone this Git repository locally
-2. Open the repository in Spring Tool Suite by going to File/Open Projects From File System
+####2.
+Open the repository in Spring Tool Suite by going to File/Open Projects From File System
-3. Navigate to the com.example.demo.model package.
+####3.
+Navigate to the com.example.demo.model package.
 You'll see the Book and Library classes.
 Model them based on the information below:

 Here's an overview of the classes involved: